 Bottom line

 As of late October 2026, British Airways’ London to Tampa service will be transitioning from Gatwick to Heathrow.
-With this, we’ll see the high density three-cabin 777-200ER swapped out for a premium four-cabin 787-10, even though first class isn’t on sale (at least for now).
+With this, we’ll see the high density three-cabin 777-200ER swapped out for a premium four-cabin 787-10, even featuring first class, which is novel for Tampa.

 I’m thrilled to see this route move airports, because this will be much more useful for those originating in Tampa, especially those looking to connect.